luciansabo/fields-options/README.md

 ## Using the library

-The `FieldsOptions` object encapsulates the provided options and can be constructor from an array (coming from a request) or using the `FieldsOptionsBuilder` if you want to configure them programatically.
+The `FieldsOptions` object encapsulates the provided options and can be constructor from an array (coming from a request) or using the `FieldsOptionsBuilder` if you want to configure them programmatically.

 It is up to the caller to honor these field options, but the library comes with a class called `FieldsOptionsObjectApplier` that can be used to recursively apply the options on an object such as a DTO and his nested properties, so that the object will serialize with only the desired fields.